 Then, when the application reaches the insurance company, the underwriters work to make sure you’re aware of the next steps in their process.

-Of course, as an IEEE member, you also have access to the coverage administration experts at Mercer.
+Of course, as an IEEE member, you also have access to the coverage administration experts at AMBA.
 “We have access to the insurance company’s computer system so we can quickly look up where your application is in the process and let you know what you can expect next,” states Fuller.
 “Of course, we can’t supply any medical information, in compliance with privacy standards.”

 Of course, every benefit request is unique.
 But IEEE members often ask more targeted questions about their personal situation.
 Here are answers to just a few of the concerns your fellow members have brought up: